d99kris/nmail/README.md

 Configuration
 =============

-Aside from `main.conf` covered above, the following file can be used to configure nmail.
+Aside from `main.conf` covered above, the following files can be used to configure nmail.

 ~/.nmail/ui.conf